 The chair of the Network is Sue Terpilowski of Image Line Communications and WISTA UK, and it has been announced that the new vice-chair is Captain Susan Cloggie-Holden of the Royal Fleet Auxiliary.

-Held online, the January meeting's primary focus was on a presentation by Sarah Hutley of Spinnaker on the 2020 gender pay gap analysis for shore based jobs in UK maritime – which was covered in detail in the January 2021 Telegraph.
+Held online, the January meeting's primary focus was on a presentation by Sarah Hutley of Spinnaker on the 2020 gender pay gap analysis for shore based jobs in UK maritime – which had already been covered in detail in a Nautilus Telegraph article.
 Participants were interested to hear the analysis, and discussed whether the pandemic has had more of an impact on women's pay and job security than on men's.

 The other major agenda item was an introduction to the Interview Pool by Nicky Brown of Shoreham Port and Namrata Nadkarni of Intent Communications.
 The Interview Pool is a resource of Maritime UK's Diversity in Maritime initiative, and it seeks to make job interview panels fairer and more welcoming to applicants who sit outside the usual profile of post holders at UK maritime employers (who tend to be white men).